 One of our favorite website/apps to use for finding the best vacation rentals is VRBO (verb-oh).
 We started by using their mobile app to browse condos and carriage houses in Rosemary Beach.
 After a few days of researching and comparing, I found the cutest loft-like condo that seemed perfect for a short weekend getaway on 30A!

 During peak season (March-August) Driftwood Studios condo in Rosemary Beach goes for around $140 per night.
 Another great time of year to visit Rosemary Beach is in September and October, in which you could stay at this condo for $109 per night!

 Booking our Rosemary beach rental on VRBO was a breeze and check-in was seamless.
 They even had a bottle of 30A red wine waiting on us when we arrived!

 Here are some of the other rental properties I saved on my VRBO app in Rosemary Beach.
 View my Rosemary Trip Board

 Rosemary Beach Condo Rentals

 The Villages of South Walton is the name of the condominium where we stayed.
-It was the main hub of the town.
-We literally could have stayed inside this little semi-circle all weekend without needing to leave for food, fun, outdoor activities, etc.
+It really is the main hub of Rosemary Beach.
+We literally could have stayed inside this little semi-circle all weekend without needing to venture far for food, fun, outdoor activities, etc.